YCSU/Udacity_SDC_P4_Advanced_Lane_Finding/README.md

 ### Correct distortion
 After obtaining the camera calibration matrix and distortion coefficients from the previous step, we can use cv2.undistort() to correct the distortion (line 79-80 in create_video.py).
 Here is an example from the test image:

 ![][image2]

 ### Binarzing the image
 We apply Sobel filters and thresholdings in r,g,b,saturation colorspace (binarize_img(), line 122-154 in utils).
 Sobel filters in x, y, magnitude and direction is applied to each color channel.
 The simple threshholdings was also used to search the candidates.

 ![][image3]

 ### Perspective transform
-For the perspective trasfrom (line 41-70 in utils.py), the following source and destination points are used for cv2.getPerspectiveTransform():
+For the perspective trasfrom (line 41-70 in utils.py), the following source and destination points are used for cv2.getPerspectiveTransform() to obtain the transformation matrix.
+After that, we can use cv2.warpPerspective() to get a "birds-eye view":
 ```
 src = np.float32([(256,678),
                   (1051, 678),